CS-433/ml-project-2-betterthanpoli/README.md

   - *Topic Modeling*: An instance of the BERTopic model is created and fitted to the preprocessed text data.
 The "all-MiniLM-L6-v2" embedding model is utilized for indentify and extract topics from the data.

-**comments_long.csv**: This .csv file contains all the comments extracted from the Washington Post's article regarding heat pumps.
-These comments have been specifically screened and included based on the condition that their length exceeds 20 characters.

-**qa_heatpumps_2.csv**: This .csv file contains the synthetic dataset we use for fine-tuning our model.
-Each row represents a pair of question and answer, following the format: "questions" ; "answer".

 **DatasetChatbot.py**: This file defines a custom dataset class to be used for the training of the chatbot model.
 It reads data from a CSV file with question and answer columns, tokenizes the text using the specified tokenizer (that will be specified in the "train.py" file), and prepares the data for model input.
 It also ensures that the input sequences are appropriately formatted for the chatbot model.